khake19/test-quiz/docs/user_stories/level_one.md

 *   Implement a quiz view for the user to view and answer the questions one at a time and in **random** order
 *   Once the user provides an answer and clicks submits, the app should give immediate feedback on whether the answer provided is **correct** or **incorrect**

+!>  Once you finish, please remember to `commit && push` to your branch.

 ### /client

 *   Open `client/src/App.jsx` and give it a read.
 You will find out there what you need to do.